manavo/CodeIgniter-ORM/README.md

 protected $_table = null;
 ```

-property of the SmartModel to whatever you want (posts, postings, bananas, or whatever you want).
+property of the SmartModel to whatever you want (posts, postings, bananas, etc) in your new model.
 Your table should be __lowercase__ with __underscores__ as a separator.

 Name your primary key database field __id__.